-Today's hard drives feature jaw-dropping amounts of space, but no matter how big your drive, you'll be amazed at how quickly application/Windows update installs, browser caches, and temporary files can eat up your free space and clutter your system.
+Today’s hard drives feature jaw-dropping amounts of space, but no matter how big your drive, you’ll be amazed how quickly application/Windows update, browser caches, and temporary files eating up your free space and clutter your system.
+Windows created the low disk space warning to alert computer users when their hard drive is running low on available disk space.

 Windows 2003 Server low disk space will cause many problem, such as: